Dr Bethany Robertson

 Student education

-My interests in student education include academic literacies, the hidden curriculum and inclusive pedagogies.
-Within SSP, I have co-designed and delivered a programme of sessions as part of an approach to embed academic literacies in the curriculum for L1 undergraduates.
+I am passionate about enhancing student education and belonging through challenging hidden curriculums and harnessing inclusive pedagogies.
+For example, I have co-designed and delivered a programme of workshops to embed academic literacies in the curriculum for first year students to support their transition to undergraduate studies.

 Research groups and institutes